Vyral/base-template/_posts/2019-06-20-why-are-rental-properties-so-profitable.md

 {% include youtube.html %}

-There are many reasons why rental properties are a popular and profitable investment vehicle in real estate. **Here are the three most important:**
+There are many reasons why rental properties are a popular and profitable investment vehicles in real estate. **Here are the three most important:**

 **1\.
 Prices go up.** On average, the appreciation of a home is between 3% and 5% per year.
 Over a long-term period, that means a lot of profit.